facebookresearch/mmf/docs/source/tutorials/quickstart.md

 --evalai_inference 1 --run_type inference
 ```

+For running inference on `val` set, use `--run_type val` and rest of the arguments remain same.
 These commands should be enough to get you started with training and performing inference using Pythia.

 ## Next steps